tomwhross/wishlist/README.md

 ## Lessons Learned

-The largest lesson I think I learned from this exercise is that while not relying on Django's templates to general the HTML content can make for a neat user experience, it probably wasn't the best approach for this project.
-First, I had to write a bunch for fetch requests to communicate with the back-end that I otherwise wouldn't have had to write - expect for the add/remove to wishlist button status.
+The largest lesson I think I learned from this exercise is that while not relying on Django's templates to generate the HTML content can make for a neat user experience, it probably wasn't the best approach for this project.
+First, I had to write a bunch for fetch requests to communicate with the back-end that I otherwise wouldn't have had to write - aside from the add/remove to wishlist button status.
 Second, I had to write my own paginator for serialized responses since the Django paginator is expected to work with native querysets; this took up an incredibly amount of my time, while I know from experience that implementing the Django paginator is trivial.
 Third, single-page sites, while novel, are a pain to work